If using a Deck X and t261 mount, use the intel realsense t261 mount instead, the screws are included in your Deck X Kit.

 Run through the following steps to calibrate your headset.

-captureGraycodes.py - run python captureGraycodes.py to run this script
+captureGraycodes.py - run python captureGraycodes.py

 Ensure that your headset is placed on the calibration stand, with the stand's camera looking through it where the users' eyes will be.